KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

 - Check if license in package.json matches the version in LICENSE file (I've seen some mismatches)
+- Check if ESLint is in use.
+If not, recommend it.
 - Statistics per module
   - last update date
   - number of unresolved GitHub issues to guess the module’s activation level or popularity